kiali/kiali.io/content/en/docs/Features/internationalization.md

 description: "How Kiali is displayed in mutliple languages."
 ---

-Kiali is used worldwide and some users prefer to display Kiali in a language that they feel more comfortable than English.
-For this reason Kiali supports internationalization, and it has been translated into multiple languages.
+Kiali is used worldwide and some users prefer to display Kiali in a language that they are more comfortable with than English.
+For this reason Kiali supports internationalization, and it can be localized into multiple languages.

 Current supported languages are English and Chinese.